GoFast-Athlete-Training/GoFastLanding/README.md

 The landing page:
 1. Explains what GoFast is
 2. Highlights key features
-3. Provides a CTA to go to the actual platform (`gofastfrontend-demo.vercel.app`)
+3. Provides a CTA to go to the actual platform (`app.gofastcrushgoals.com`)

 ## Deployment